'Illegal Migration' Act - Everything you need to know

 Sign up for emails to help us fight for change and show that you stand with torture survivors.

-The Bill won’t stop small boats
+The Act won’t stop small boats

 There’s also no shortage of evidence that shows past attempts to deter refugees simply don’t work.
 The Government’s own statistics show that recent changes to the law – like the Nationality and Borders Act 2022 – have not reduced the number of people arriving in the UK.